renovatebot/renovate/docs/usage/self-hosted-configuration.md

 The below configuration options are applicable only if you are running your own instance ("bot") of Renovate.

+## allowedPostUpgradeTasks

+A list of regular expressions that determine which `postUpgradeTasks` are allowed to be executed.
+If this list is empty then no tasks will be executed.

 ## autodiscover

 Be cautious when using this option - it will run Renovate over _every_ repository that the bot account has access to.
 To filter this list, use `autodiscoverFilter`.